droxit/roxcomposer/doc/elastic.md

 We included three filebeats to ship logs via logstash into elasticsearch:

 * Trace beat: this beat's purpose is to ship message traces.
 It's configuration is located under `elastic/tracebeat/filebeat.yml`.
+* Logstash: this container received the log information from the filebeats in dedicated processing pipeliens and feeds them into elasticsearch.
+The configuration is under `elastic/logstash/*`.